Realty Income Corp. (O) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the real estate investment trust had gained 1.17% over the past month, lagging the Finance sector's gain of 2.81% and the S&P 500's gain of 2.68% in that time.
+Coming into today, shares of the real estate investment trust had gained 1.33% in the past month.
+In that same time, the Finance sector gained 1.01%, while the S&P 500 gained 2.62%.

-Investors will be hoping for strength from O as it approaches its nex t earnings release, which is expected to be August 5, 2019.
+O will be looking to display strength as it nears its nex t earnings release, which is expected to be August 5, 2019.
 The company is expected to report EPS of $0.81, up 1.25% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $360.87 million, up 9.72% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $360.87 million, up 9.72% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.29 per share and revenue of $1.47 billion.
 These totals would mark changes of +3.13% and +10.38%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for O. These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for O. Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.16% lower.
-O currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.14% lower within the past month.
+O is currently a Zacks Rank #3 (Hold).

-In terms of valuation, O is currently trading at a Forward P/E ratio of 21.05.
-This represents a premium compared to its industry's average Forward P/E of 13.41.
+Digging into valuation, O currently has a Forward P/E ratio of 21.26.
+This valuation marks a premium compared to its industry's average Forward P/E of 13.52.

-Also, we should mention that O has a PEG ratio of 5.29.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The REIT and Equity Trust - Retail was holding an average PEG ratio of 3.33 at yesterday's closing price.
+Also, we should mention that O has a PEG ratio of 5.35.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The REIT and Equity Trust - Retail industry currently had an average PEG ratio of 3.44 as of yesterday's close.

 The REIT and Equity Trust - Retail industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 147, putting it in the bottom 43% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 100, which puts it in the top 40% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.